 Mount Purious organic skincare

 First on the list, Mount Purious organic skincare!
-Quite unusual name for organic skincare range, don’t you think?
-In the range you will find different organic oils for skin and haircare, body moisturisers and rosewater facial toner.
-All their products are certified organic by the UK Soil Association, registered with Cruelty Free International and the Vegan society.
+A quite unusual name for organic skincare range, don’t you think?
+In the range, you will find different organic oils for skin and hair care, body moisturisers and rosewater facial toner.
+All their products are certified organic by the UK Soil Association, registered with Cruelty-Free International and the Vegan society.

 Mount Purious brand is part of Good Day Organics which also have another brand but it’s aimed at men and called Men’s Range (I find different brand names a bit confusing though).

 At the festival I was really pleased to see organic moisturiser specifically for men and it was really affordable too.
 It’s definitely something that I would want to treat my boyfriend with.